iterative/dvc.org/content/docs/command-reference/add.md

 the corresponding patterns in a [`.dvcignore`](/doc/user-guide/dvcignore) file.

-You can also [undo 'dvc add'](/docs/user-guide/how-to/undo-adding-data) to stop tracking added files or directories.
+You can also [undo 'dvc add'](/docs/user-guide/how-to/undo-adding-data) to stop tracking files or directories added previously.

 By default, DVC tries to use reflinks (see
 [File link types](/doc/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache)